On Good Friday, hot

 cross buns symbolize

-The most important of these begins with Maundy Thursday - or Holy Thursday - observed because that was the day in
+Holy Thursday is devoutly observed because that was the day in

 which Christ and his followers gathered for the Jewish Passover Seder.
 For Christians, this was the "Last Supper" during which Christ instituted the Christian concept of sharing

-On the same evening, Christ later endured the "Agony in the Garden" in which he prayed for strength to perform his ultimate act of sacrifice - death by crucifixion.
-Christ's fate was sealed when he was finally betrayed for "40 pieces of silver" at the hands of one of his own followers, Judas Iscariot.
+communion.
+That evening, Christ would endure the "Agony in the Garden" in which he prayed for strength to perform his ultimate act of sacrifice - death by crucifixion.
+Christ's fate was sealed in the garden when he was found and betrayed at the hands of one of his own followers, Judas Iscariot, for 40 pieces of silver.

 and 3 PM with silence, prayer and meditation on the Passion

-churches during this time and to pray the "Stations of the Cross" at each church.
+churches during this time and pray at the "Stations of the Cross" at each church.

 Holy Week in art - Left to right: the entry into Jerusalem on Palm Sunday by Giotto; Holy Thursday